Continuous-variable quantum cryptography with discrete alphabets: Composable security under collective Gaussian attacks: Conclusion and discussion

 \section{Conclusion and discussion}

-In this work, we have studied the finite-size composable security of a discrete-alphabet CV-QKD protocol under the assumption of collective Gaussian attacks.
+In this work, we study the finite-size composable security of a discrete-alphabet CV-QKD protocol under the assumption of collective Gaussian attacks.
 This assumption is realistic because the standard model of loss and noise in optical quantum communications is the memoryless thermal-loss channel, which is dilated into a collective entangling cloner attack, i.e., a specific type of collective Gaussian attack~\cite{collectiveG}.
 Our analysis extends previous asymptotic analyses~\cite{disc9,disc10} to the finite-size and composable regime, but simultaneously pays the price to be restricted to collective Gaussian attacks.
 Removing this assumption is the subject of future investigations.

 Since our analysis applies not only to displaced coherent states but also to displaced thermal states, it can be useful for studying the security of phase-encoded protocols at frequencies lower than the optical.
 Moreover, the use of displaced thermal states can increase the difficulty in distinguishing the signal states with a beneficial effect for the secret key rate.
-It is also worth stressing that our derivation, described for phase-encoded signals, can immediately be extended to any configuration or constellation of displaced Gaussian states (e.g., coherent, thermal or squeezed), besides the fact that it also applies to CV-QKD\ protocols based on the Gaussian modulation of the amplitudes of Gaussian states (e.g., coherent, thermal or squeezed).
-As a matter of fact, the formalism of Sec.~\ref{composableSEC} does not change.
-The most crucial part is the finite-size rate \PP{$R_{\epsilon _{ \text{PE}}}$} which can always be estimated, under the assumption of collective Gaussian attacks, by using maximum likelihood estimators and their confidence intervals, i.e., adopting simple variations of the technique in Sec.~\ref{sec:CPE}.
-In this way, the finite-size rate \PP{$R_{\epsilon _{ \text{PE}}}$} can always be expressed in terms of the asymptotic key rate $R$ of the specific protocol under consideration via the transformation in Eq.~(\ref{RCPE}). \PP{Note that, for Gaussian-modulated coherent-state protocols, one can apply a Gaussian de Finetti reduction~\cite{Lev2017} that enables one to extend the composable security to general coherent attacks.
-However, this technique does not seem to be applicable to coherent-state protocols with discrete, finite alphabets.}
+It is also worth stressing that our derivation, described for phase-encoded signals, can immediately be extended to any constellation of displaced Gaussian states (e.g., coherent, thermal or squeezed).
+The most crucial part is the finite-size rate $R_{\epsilon _{\text{PE}}}$ which can always be estimated, under the assumption of collective Gaussian attacks, by using maximum likelihood estimators and their confidence intervals, i.e., adopting simple variations of the technique in Sec.~\ref{sec:CPE}.
+In this way, the finite-size rate $R_{\epsilon _{\text{PE}}}$ can always be expressed in terms of the asymptotic key rate $R$ of the specific protocol under consideration via the transformation in Eq.~(\ref{RCPE}).